Are you planning to visit Vietnam? Check if you need a power plug adapter or voltage converter for the power sockets (outlets) used in Vietnam.

 Electricity in Vietnam

-In Vietnam the power plugs and sockets are of type A, C and D. The standard voltage is 110 / 220 V and the standard frequency is 50 Hz.
+In Vietnam the power plug sockets are of type A, C and D. The standard voltage is 110 / 220 V and the frequency is 50 Hz.

 Power plug adapter needed in Vietnam?

-In Vietnam the power plugs and sockets are of type A, C and D. Check out the following pictures.
-When living in Australia you need a power plug adapter for sockets type A, C and D.
+In Vietnam the power plug sockets are of type A, C and D. Check out the following pictures.
+When living in the United Kingdom you need a power plug adapter for sockets type A, C and D.

-- Your appliances with plug I don't fit socket A, C or D.
+- Your appliances with plug G don't fit socket A, C or D.

 Buy a power plug (travel) adapter